Director

 River Linebarger

-River Linebarger (they/them) serves as the Assistant Director for the Office of Inclusion Education.
-River is an alumnus of UW-Madison, where they earned degrees in Community and Nonprofit Leadership and Gender and Women’s Studies, as well as a certificate in LGBTQ+ Studies.
-River is also a proud Chancellor’s Scholar (now known as Mercile J. Lee Scholars).
-They are passionate about social justice, especially in relation to racial, queer, and educational justice.
+River Linebarger (they/them) serves as the Assistant Director of Student Success, overseeing dialogue initiatives.
+River is an alumnus of UW-Madison, where they earned a B.S. in Community and Nonprofit Leadership and Gender and Women’s Studies, as well as a certificate in LGBTQ+ Studies.
+River is also a proud Chancellor’s Scholar (now known as Mercile J. Lee Scholar).
+They are passionate about removing barriers to education and fostering a more inclusive campus environment for all students.
+In their free time they enjoy snuggling their two cats, being goofy with their partner, Improv acting, and completing 1,000 piece aesthetic puzzles.

 Caitlyn LoMonte